Organic Fire Blight Prevention Project

 The lack of current information on alternatives to antibiotic use in the prevention of fire blight could cause serious repercussions in the organic apple and pear industry.
 Recent polls done by David Granatstein, Sustainable Agriculture Specialist at Washington State University, show that some 70% or more of organic apple and pear producers in that state (the primary producer in the country) will consider switching some or all production to conventional management if an effective and reliable alternative for fire blight control is not available by the time oxytetracycline sunsets.
 This couldn’t come at a worse time, since organic apple and pear demand is at an all-time high.
 If US production declines, organic apple and pear prices could spike, or imports from South America (where the disease is not present) could greatly increase.

-The project will be published as a report written for growers, going over methods for controlling fire blight holistically, and covering issues such as sanitation, vigor control, sequence and timing of control materials, spray coverage, and varietal susceptibility.
+The project is published as a report written for growers, going over methods for controlling fire blight holistically, and covering issues such as sanitation, vigor control, sequence and timing of control materials, spray coverage, and varietal susceptibility.
 The goal is to help fill the “knowledge gap” created by the 2014 sunset of oxytetracycline and to encourage growers to begin testing alternatives now.
 Additionally, when Dr. Johnson’s project is completed, their results can be combined with the TOC report to give growers the benefit of the latest research as well as field-proven strategies.